D0kLabs/Silentmessenger/README.md

 # Silentmessenger
 p2p encrypted messaging/ master`s degree work
-Bilding something that will work)
+Building something that will work)
 !!!Trying to develop isolated many-factor offline client-server.

 {
-  LERNING PROBLEM:
+  EDUCATIONAL PROBLEM:
-  one app for retrive secured message from side to side without global connetions
+  one app for retrieve secured message from side to side without global connections

   HARDWARE RESOLUTIONS:
   writing it for two Motorola Doid 4, both on Android 4.1.2